andrerferrer/quickTips/README.md

 # quickTips

-This is a repository with some quick tips, mostly on HTML and CSS.
+This is a repository with some quick tips.

 [Also check my demos.](https://github.com/andrerferrer/dedemos)